s-Nick/sycl-blas/doc/Gemm.md

-# portBLAS GEMM Developer Documentation
+# OneMath SYCL BLAS GEMM Developer Documentation

-The following is documentation for the `GEMM` kernels and associated areas of code within `portBLAS`.
+The following is documentation for the `GEMM` kernels and associated areas of code within `oneMath SYCL BLAS`.
 This should give you a good understanding of how everything works and where/how to do things such as:

 - Work on or create a new `GEMM` kernel